 My depression was bad.
 Truly bad.
 And I did my best to hide it from the world, including those closest to me.

-The shame of it, of the weakness of feeling depressed, coupled with my refusal to be vulnerable and ask for help, added to the guilt of how my depression was making their lives difficult…was not a good combination.
+The shame of it, of the weakness of feeling depressed, coupled with my refusal to be vulnerable and ask for help, added to the guilt of how my depression was making their lives difficult was simply too much.

-Within three months, the guilt had pushed me so far past my breaking point that my thoughts turned to suicide, and stayed there for longer than I’d like to admit.
-I began to consider that ending my life was not just the solution to my pain, but that it was probably the most logical way to make life better for my family and friends.
+Within three months, the guilt had pushed me past my breaking point.
+My thoughts turned to suicide and stayed there for longer than I’d like to admit.
+Ending my life, I reasoned, was not only the solution to my pain but also the most logical way to make life better for my family and friends.

-In his definitive work, Suicide, French sociologist Émile Durkheim writes that there are four subtypes of suicide.
-One of these is altruistic suicide, which is when someone takes their life for the benefit of others.
-When you contemplate suicide as a way of “saving” the people you love from your wretched existence, this describes you.
+In his definitive work, Suicide, French sociologist Émile Durkheim discusses four subtypes of suicide.
+Among these is altruistic suicide, best understood as the taking of one’s own life for the benefit of others.
+When you contemplate suicide as a way of “saving” the people you love from having to deal your wretched existence, this describes you.
 And it certainly described me.

-For a few weeks, I thought about little else but ending my own life.
+For weeks, I thought about little else but ending my own life.

-On more than a few occasions, I found myself locked in my office with a belt around my neck, trying to decide if the inconvenience of having to deal with my death would be worse for my family than the inconvenience of dealing with me.
+On more than a few occasions, I found myself locked in my office with a belt around my neck, trying to decide if the inconvenience of having to deal with my death and all of its practical aftermath would be worse for my family than the continued nuisance of dealing with me.

-Now, I’ll be honest and say that I’m one of those dark twisted artist types who has a somewhat romanticized view of suicide.
-Not to say that I really view it as a solution, but I obviously understand the drive.
+Admittedly, I’m one of those darkly twisted artist types with a somewhat romanticized view of suicide.
+Not to say I really view it as a solution, but I obviously understand the drive.

 There’s more to this than my Hemingway fetish and my desperate desire to view myself as a tortured genius.
-I just think there’s something to be said for taking control in the most extreme way possible.
+Monstrous though it sounds, I think there’s something to be said for taking control in the most extreme way possible.

-In a recent interview with Larry King, former Smiths front man/god-father of pre-emo Morrissey said that he considers suicide to be in some way “admirable.”
-The key thing he says, the thing I think is worth exploring, is “just taking control and saying, ‘no more.’”
+In an interview with Larry King, former Smiths frontman and avatar of the melancholic, Morrissey, said he considers suicide to be in some way admirable.
+The key thing he says, the thing I think is worth exploring, is, “just taking control and saying, ‘no more.’”

 Control.
 Suicide comes down to control.
-You have the option to control this massive thing, the largest thing that will ever happen, this massive thing that looms on the horizon for everyone.
+You have the option to control this massive event, the largest thing that will ever happen, this inevitable thing looming on the horizon for everyone.

-It could be years from now, or it could be next Tuesday in some massive car accident.
+It could be years from now, or it could be next Tuesday in some random accident.
 You have no fucking control over any of it.

 Unless you decide to take control and end it yourself.
 Unless you decide to check out and say fuck the Fates and Furies and just wrest control from the universe.

 This doesn’t mean suicide is a good idea.
 It doesn’t mean it’s “admirable” or brave.
-It could be both, or neither.
+It could be both or neither.
 It could be cowardly or insane.
-I’m not here to argue that.
-I’m just here to tell you about my own experiences, and the examinations those experiences have led me through.
+I’m not here to argue or make a value judgment, only to tell you about my own experiences, and the occasional insight gleaned through examination of those experiences.

-And in examining why, I realize that the reason I’ve considered it is because of the idea of controlling this massive force, the force that controls us all—life and death.
+And in examining why, I realize much of my consideration is the appeal of taking control of something that controls us all: life and death.

-Closer examination of my behaviors during my most recent period of depression certainly seems to indicate that I was seeking control.
-Usually, it was over small things, because I felt like I couldn’t motivate to address anything large.
+Closer examination of my behaviors during my recent depressive episodes quite clearly illustrates my need to gain and exercise control.
+Usually, it’s been over small things, as I’ve felt unequal to addressing anything large.

 I spent an inordinate amount of time and energy decorating the new house in California.
 I hung light fixtures.
 I installed new outlets.
 I painstakingly designed furniture and sent the specs off to manufacturers to have things custom made.

-Strange as it may seem, I couldn’t motivate myself to actually work, but I spent weeks working on the gallery wall in my office—I picked out the exact right pictures and frames, meticulously focused on placement, and did nothing short of make that project my life for a month.
+Strange as it may seem, I couldn’t motivate myself to create anything for work, but I spent weeks working on the gallery wall in my office: I picked out the exact right pictures and frames, meticulously focused on placement, and did nothing short of making that project my life for a month.

 There are so many different ways to experience depression, and I only know my own.
 I have no idea what it’s like for anyone else.
 I’m not even sure I’ve done a good job explaining what it’s like for me.